Flutter SDK - Current (24.2.4)

 // 1.
 Extend the action delegate.

-class MyActionDelegate extends AACStreamContainerActionDelegate {
+class MyActionDelegate with AACStreamContainerActionDelegate {

 void didTapActionButton() {